-Priority consideration will be given to applications which partner with school systems to prevent and reduce violence and support mental health needs of at-risk within the schools.
+Priority consideration will be given to applications which partner with school systems to prevent and reduce violence and support mental health needs of at-risk or justice involved youth within the schools.

 Allowable Funds

 Funds for this award can be used for delinquency prevention and alternatives to detention programming as well as training cost, supplies, travel, and admin.